Walang Karugtong ang Nakaraan

 Walang Karugtong ang Nakaraan (lit.
 'Nothing Follows the Past') is a 1987 Filipino drama film directed by Leroy Salvador and written by Rene O. Villanueva and Raquel Villavicencio.
 Based on the TSS Komiks "komik" of the same name by Gilda Olvidado, it stars Christopher de Leon, Sharon Cuneta, Carmi Martin, Chanda Romero, Ronaldo Valdez, Tommy Abuel, Ali Sotto and Katrin Gonzales.

-Produced by Viva Films, the film was released on November 26, 1987.
+Produced and distributed by Viva Films, the film was theatrically released on November 26, 1987.

 Plot

-The story revolves around Ronic (Christopher de Leon) and Malou (Sharon Cuneta) who are currently facing tests in life.
-Ronic's wife died and he was depressed and down and would want to move on, while Malou's mother is suffering a disease that pushed her to work as a waitress in a club.
-Ronic meets Malou and sees a lot of resemblance with his deceased wife, Rossana.
+The story revolves around Ronic (Christopher de Leon) and Malou (Sharon Cuneta), who are currently facing tests in life.
+Ronic's wife died, and he was depressed and down and wanted to move on, while Malou's mother is suffering from a disease that pushed her to work as a waitress in a club.
+Ronic meets Malou and sees a lot of resemblance to his deceased wife, Rossana.